We all worry. We worry about our health. We fret over finances. We anguish over work, personal and family relationships.

 - Education about stress and ways to steer the mind into a parasympathetic response, such as breathing exercises, meditation, qigong, tai chi or yoga

-- Disciplined healthy eating, including getting ample amounts of fish oil with omega 3 and vitamin B12 or D, as indicated
+- Disciplined healthy eating, including getting ample amounts of fish oil with omega 3 and vitamin B12 or vitamin D, as indicated

 - Online cognitive behavioral therapy courses to help with common symptoms like sleep problems